nz-social-wellbeing-agency/social-housing-and-wellbeing/README.md

 1. Open up `rprogs/shiny_house.Rmd`.
 This is a markdown script that checks for the "shiny house" effect i.e., controlling for the short-term effects of moving into a brand new house.
 Running this file creates a markdown report in the `output` folder.

 ## Getting Help
-If you have any questions email info@sia.govt.nz Tracking number: XXX-XXXX-XXXX
+If you have any questions email info@sia.govt.nz Tracking number: SIA-2018-0140